garfix/nligems/doc/internals.md

 ##### Unlexical Word Forms

+Verbs, nouns, determiners, adverbs, etc. are called parts-of-speech.

 Some parts-of-speech cannot be listed completely in the lexicon.
 A special case is formed by proper nouns (names of persons and things).
-Proper names are not part of the lexicon, and must be recognized somehow, and not be discarded as non-words.
+Proper nouns are not part of the lexicon, and must be recognized somehow, and not be discarded as non-words.
 This can be done in several ways:

 - by looking up the unknown words in the database
 - by matching their form (assuming they start with capitals)